• Skip to primary navigation

 crema pasticcera ingredients: milk, cornstarch, yolks, sugar, vanilla bean.

-• Cornstarch: also called corn flour or maize starch is what makes the cream thick and with a jelly-like texture when cold.
+• Cornstarch: This is also called corn flour or maize starch is what makes the cream thick and with a jelly-like texture when cold.

 • Egg yolks: I use medium sized free-range eggs.

-• Vanilla: cut the vanilla bean in half lengthwise and scrape out all the seeds to use in the recipe.
+• Vanilla: I prefer using vanilla bean for the best results.
+Cut the vanilla bean in half lengthwise and scrape out the seeds to use in the recipe.

 SUBSTITUTIONS